danielvartan/cran-logs/README.md

 `cran-logs` is a [Shiny](https://shiny.posit.co/) dashboard for visualizing package download statistics from the Comprehensive R Archive Network ([CRAN](https://cran.r-project.org/)).

 The dashboard supports query strings for direct access to specific package statistics.
-For example: <https://danielvartan.shinyapps.io/cran-logs/?package=dplyr>.
+For example: <https://danielvartan.shinyapps.io/cran-logs/?package=dplyr>

-To learn more about Shiny and its features, see Hadley Wickham's [Mastering Shiny](https://mastering-shiny.org) book.
+To learn more about [Shiny](https://shiny.posit.co/) and its features, see Hadley Wickham's book [Mastering Shiny](https://mastering-shiny.org).

 ![cran-logs](images/print.png)